 Is there a required TOEFL score?

-We recommend you take the GREs no later than SEPTEMBER 30, 2014, for the application cycle for the Class of 2019.
+We recommend you take the GREs no later than mid SEPTEMBER for the application cycle for the Class of 2020.
 That way you are assured the scores will reach us in time for the application deadline.
 Scores received after the deadline will not be used.

 We do not require the subject tests.
 For the purpose of the DVM degree program at the College of Veterinary Medicine, you need only take and submit the verbal and quantitative scores from the GREs

 The TOEFL (Test of English for a Foreign Language) is required if English is not your first language and your education is taught in a language other than English.
 You will also be required to take the GREs

 We require a score of 600 or higher on a paper-based test and 100 or higher on a Internet-based test; 250 on the Computer-based test; and 600 on the Paper- based test.
 Information about the TOEFL and to register for the test can be found at the Educational Testing Service (ETS).

 A grade of C- or better is required for all prerequisite course work